-Discovered in 1765 by two researchers from the Academy of Letters in Seville, the site was subsequently forgotten until 1956 when it was once again studied by the German Archaeology Institute in Madrid.
+Discovered in 1765 by two researchers from the Academy of Letters in Seville, the site was subsequently forgotten until 1956 when the German Archaeology Institute in Madrid once again studied it.
 At Munigua archaeologists have found temples, sanctuaries, a two-story porticus, residential houses, a forum, public bathhouses, city walls and a vast necropolis.
-However the monumental terrace sanctuary located on the slope of the hill was known from 18th century drawings which refer to it as the “Castle of Mulva”.
+However, the monumental terrace sanctuary located on the slope of the hill was known from 18th-century drawings which refer to it as the “Castle of Mulva”.

 Archaeologists believe that the settlement was established by the Turdetani, an Iberian tribe who occupied the area.
 The first settlement undoubtedly owed its existence to the mining and metallurgy activities that have long characterised the Sierra Morena, a mountain range rich in copper and iron ore.
 The copper production was massively increased during the Roman occupation when elaborate ventilated underground galleries, interconnected tunnels and deep shafts were built.

-The city developped at the feet of the terraced sanctuary.
-Between the mid-1st century and the late 2nd century AD all of the town’s structures were built: the forum, the baths and the houses.
-Construction activity was boosted by Vespasian’s decision to grant Munigua the Latin right circa 73/74 AD, promoting it to municipium status.
+The city developed at the feet of the terraced sanctuary.
+Between the mid-1st century and the late 2nd century AD, all of the town’s structures were built: the forum, the baths and the houses.
+Construction activity was boosted by Vespasian’s decision to grant Munigua the Latin right circa AD 73/74, promoting it to municipium status.